Natural-Eccentricity/forcodingonly/README.md

  ("settings list url") => import('settings.list/
 #videoplayer1')/url);

-This is my version of react.com using my version if 'json':
+This is my version of react.com using my version of 'json':

 import React, { lazy } from 'react.lazy.js';